Bhabani Charan Bandyopadhyay

 Bhabani Charan Bandyopadhyay (ভবানীচরণ বন্দ্যোপাধ্যায়) (1787 – 20 February 1848) was a noted Indian journalist, author and an orator.
-He was adored for his deftness in speech.
 He was a conservative Hindu, who opposed Ram Mohan Roy in the abolition of Sati System.
 He was the founder of the Dharma Sabha.
 After his death, a work on his life and history (Jeebancharit) was published in 1849 under the custody of his son, Raj Krishna Bandyopadhyay, the then Secretary of the Dharma Sabha.

 Towards the end of the 18th century and in the early years of the 19th century, many people were involved in controlling the education system and culture of the Bengalis through modern methods.
 Some were the employees of the East India Company, some were European missionaries from Serampore, Chinsurah, Burdwan, Maldah and Calcutta, and the others were the higher authorities from Fort William College.
 However, after 1815, Raja Ram Mohan Roy, Raja Radhakanta Deb, and others took up this project.
 One among these great men was Bhabani Charan Bandyopadhyay.
 Despite being one of the great thinkers of the time, he was not highly acclaimed as were his contemporaries.